nielswijers/nextbuild-presentation/slides/1-the-climate.md

 Note:
 - Tell about flash was dying
-- Tell about flash was dull
-- Tell about Flash IDE was greating for making ads
+- Tell about Flash IDE was great for making ads